christofmuc/JammerNetz/docs/automated-qa-plan.md

 The scheduled characterization workflow publishes the complete JSON summary and per-scenario JSONL traces.
 These observations are baselines for later mitigation changes, not assertions that preserve the defects.

+### 7.4 Progressive Clumsy-style impairment matrix

+The deterministic transport also mirrors the original manual Clumsy workflow: enable one impairment, increase its severity until the mixer no longer recovers, and then repeat with selected combinations of two or three impairments.
+Clumsy's throttle operation maps to the existing hold-and-flush model because it blocks traffic for an interval and releases the accumulated packets as one batch.

+Each progressive profile impairs client B while client A remains a paced reference.
+After 16 clean warm-up frames, the impairment runs for 96 generated frames.
+Normal delivery then continues for at least 64 frames.
+A profile is reported as having survived when both clients finish connected and the server produces eight consecutive mixes with matching source counters after all delayed impaired packets could have arrived.
+Survival therefore means bounded recovery, not glitch-free audio during the impairment.

+The isolated sweeps cover:

+- fixed lag of one, two, four, eight, 16, and 32 frames;
+- deterministic variable lag from zero through the same maximum frame delays;
+- periodic single-packet drops from one per 64 frames through one per two frames;
+- consecutive drop bursts of one, two, three, four, and eight frames every 32 frames;
+- duplicates from one per 64 frames through one per two frames;
+- periodic out-of-order displacement of one, two, four, eight, and 16 frames;
+- periodic throttle windows holding one, two, four, eight, 16, and 32 frames before batch release;
+- the separate one-shot hold-and-flush sweep described in 7.1.

+The first measured progressive baseline is:

+- Fixed and variable lag recover through a four-frame maximum and fail to regain coherence at eight frames.
+- Periodic isolated losses recover even when every second packet is removed.
+One- and two-packet loss bursts recover, while the first three-packet burst leaves a persistent one-frame source offset.
+- Immediate duplicates recover at every tested rate, including every second packet.
+- Periodic reordering recovers through the tested 16-frame displacement.
+At displacements of eight frames and above, the delayed packets are classified as missing and later too old, but paced traffic still regains alignment.
+- Periodic throttle windows recover through four held frames and fail to regain coherence at eight held frames.
+- Four-frame jitter combined with two-frame periodic reordering fails even though each isolated profile recovers.
+This is the first demonstrated combination-only failure.

+Combination families use low, medium, and high profiles for jitter plus loss, jitter plus reordering, hold/throttle plus duplication, lag plus loss, jitter plus loss plus duplication, and jitter plus loss plus reordering.
+The reports identify the last surviving and first failing named profile in each ordered family.

+Clumsy's byte-tampering function is not represented by this object-level injection path.
+Meaningful tamper coverage must inject serialized datagrams before production deserialization, or use real UDP, so malformed-packet rejection is tested rather than merely changing an already-valid audio object.

+The JSON summaries and per-profile JSONL traces are written below `test-artifacts/network-impairments`.
+Current behavioral boundaries remain characterization data rather than merge-gating assertions; deterministic replay, artifact generation, and harness accounting are the gates.

 ## 8. Observability and artifacts

 The harness records structured events such as: